 '''

 // Modify register initial value

 ver value = 20;

 registerRuntime = hvi.SyncSequence.Scopes[0].Registers[loopRegister.Name];

+registerRuntime.initialValue = value;

+hvi.Run(IHvi.NoTimeout);

 '''

-7 Release All Resources
+7. Release All Resources

 To release all HVI resources and enable other applications or HVI instances to use the hardware, you must release the hardware.
 Your application cannot perform any operation with the hardware resources in the HVI after this point.